rm2thaddeus/video-timeline-analyzer/docs/DEVELOPMENT.md

 /*
 📌 Purpose – This document provides step-by-step instructions to set up the development environment for the Video Timeline Analyzer project, ensuring consistency and reproducibility.
 🔄 Latest Changes – Updated for Windows-native, PyTorch-only workflow; removed WSL2, Linux, macOS, TensorFlow, and PySceneDetect references.
+Updated to reflect hardware constraints: Docker integration with large frameworks (PyTorch, TensorFlow) is currently infeasible due to disk space.
+Added recommendations for lightweight CUDA alternatives (CuPy, Numba) and rationale for minimizing dependencies while retaining GPU acceleration.
 ⚙️ Key Logic – Contains detailed environment setup commands and testing instructions for Windows-native development.
 📂 Expected File Path – docs/DEVELOPMENT.md
 🧠 Reasoning – Facilitates a clean and reproducible development setup following best practices recommended in the roadmap for Windows.